Auto Glass Glossary

 The most common color of modern windshields.

-If you are unsure the color hold a white piece of paper
+If you are unsure the color hold a white piece of paper to

-to the inside of the windshield and look from the outside
+the inside of the windshield and look from the outside to

-to confirm the color.
+confirm the color.

 Heated Windshields

 Most vehicles are not heated.
+Look for a horizontal

-Look for a horizontal line near the lower part of your
+line near the lower part of your windshield.
+The color is

-may be gold.
-Land Rovers have a wire mesh embedded into
+typically black to gray or may be gold.
+Land Rovers have a

-the windshield.
+wire mesh embedded into the windshield.
 Infrared

 Laminated Glass

-Two layers of plate glass are sandwiched between one
+Two layers of plate glass are sandwiched between

-similar to a front windshield.
+to a front windshield.

 See